techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. Repeat the step by changing (increasing or decreasing) the temperature value and sending the request again

 1. Congratulations!
-You have successfully sent some data to the IOT service using Postman REST Client.
+You have successfully sent some data to the IoT service using Postman REST Client.